For many businesses, CCTV is necessary to guarantee the security of premises and the safety of staff, visitors, and customers.

 In addition to minimizing the amount of data collected, you also need to restrict access to CCTV images to only those who need access.

-It is your obligation to ensure the CCTV data you collect is kept secure and that it can only be accessed by management, security and/or those who require access to fulfil their job role.
+It is your obligation to ensure the CCTV data you collect is kept secure and that it can only be accessed by management, security and/or those who require access to fulfill their job role.

 A growing number of businesses are making use of cloud-based CCTV systems, which can assist with this.